-DISCOVERY AO LIGHTWEIGHT RADIOISOTOPE HEATER UNIT (LWRHU) INFORMATION SUMMARY September 2009
+DISCOVERY AO LIGHTWEIGHT RADIOISOTOPE HEATER UNIT (LWRHU) INFORMATION SUMMARY September 2014

-All Lightweight Radioisotope Heater Units (LWRHUs, commonly referred to simply as RHUs), used in missions proposed for this AO, including the services associated with their provisioning on space missions (e.g., National Environmental Policy Act (NEPA) Compliance, Nuclear Safety Launch Approval, Emergency Preparedness and Planning), will be purchased by NASA from the Department of Energy (DOE) and provided as Government Furnished Equipment (GFE) and Services (GFS).
+All Lightweight Radioisotope Heater Units (LWRHUs, commonly referred to simply as RHUs), used in missions proposed for this AO, including the services associated with their provisioning on space missions (e.g., National Environmental Policy Act (NEPA) Compliance, Nuclear Safety Launch Approval, Emergency Preparedness and Planning), provided by the Department of Energy (DOE) as Government Furnished Equipment (GFE) and Services (GFS).

 Funding for these units and services will be provided directly by the Discovery Program, and budgeted within the cost cap for each selected mission.